 Back on the musical front, I hadn’t looked at Sea Change for years, as I thought, being set in 1998, it would be out of date, only to discover when I had heard several incidents being reported on the news that some of the subjects that were touched upon were still happening.
 After I contacted Stephen Keeling, we had more songs recorded, (now on Sea Change SoundCloud).
 It was to be performed this spring but has now been postponed to October 2022.

 It opened a few months before lockdown and was a sell out!
 Some people booked to see it twice.
 The most magical sound during the performances was wave upon wave of laughter.
 At the beginning of 2020 I wanted lots of other companies to perform it so that it could make more people laugh but the pandemic has put it on hold.

-And now for the two adult novels I completed last year, one just before the first lockdown Looking for the Diamond and the other at the end of it, Broken Soil.
+And now for the two adult novels I completed last year, one just before the first lockdown Looking for the Diamond and the other at the end of it, Green For Women.
 And yes, some of my other novels have led me to write these as well…